pangucciole/CybersecurityLab/README.md

 #### 1.4.
 Sending the message

-The attacker crafts the email for the target:
+The attacker crafts the email for the target, by connecting to the SMTP server (identified earlier with `nmap`) using `telnet`.

 ```bash
 telnet morningcatch.ph 25